nmylynh/Data-Structures/notes.md

 #### A linked list is a list of nodes and they're conceptually stored linearly in memory
 #### In it's most basic form, a linked list is a string of nodes, sort of like a string of pearls, with each node containing both data and a reference to the next node in the list
-1. Note: This is a **singly linked list. **
+**Singly linked lists** have one head, one tail, with each node having a one directional pointer to the _next node_.
-    - The nodes in a doubly linked list will contain references to both the next node and the previous node.
+**Doubly linked lists** will contain references to both the _next node_ and the _previous node._
-2. The main advantage of using a linked list over a similar data structure, like the static array, is the linked list’s dynamic memory allocation:
+- The main advantage of using a linked list over a similar data structure, like the static array, is the linked list’s dynamic memory allocation:
     - if you don’t know the amount of data you want to store before hand, the linked list can adjust on the fly.*
     - Of course this advantage comes at a price: dynamic memory allocation requires more space and commands slower look up times.
-3. For storage, an array isnt a good choice (cuz it's static) because you're reguarly adding and removing things, but linked list allows for effcient operations due to it's structure
+- For storage, an array isnt a good choice (cuz it's static) because you're reguarly adding and removing things, but linked list allows for effcient operations due to it's structure

 *In practice this means certain insertions are more expensive.
 For example, if the list initially allocates enough space for eight nodes, on the ninth insertion the list will have to double its allocated space to 16 and copy over the original 8 nodes, a more expensive operation than a normal insertion.